 Fraternities and sororities at Colgate have a rich history of fostering exciting, engaging student experiences and creating lifelong connections through alumni networks.

-The fraternity and sorority community at Colgate University is comprised of eight internationally affiliated Greek letter organizations.
-Many students find that joining a fraternity or sorority provides them a home away from home and a foundation upon which to build a new and exciting future.
-In addition, the fraternity and sorority community opens many doors by providing leadership, academic, athletic, service and interpersonal opportunities.
-The decision to join a Greek letter organization is a lifelong commitment, with connections lasting long after graduation.
+The fraternity and sorority community at Colgate is composed of eight internationally affiliated organizations.
+Many students find that joining a fraternity or sorority provides them with a home away from home and a foundation for leadership, academic, athletic, service, and interpersonal opportunities.
+The decision to join a fraternity or sorority is a lifelong commitment, with connections lasting long after graduation.